Gradiant/FARO/Readme.md

 ### Run FARO container

-To run the FARO container some scripts are provided within the "scripts" folder in the root of the project.
+To run the FARO container some scripts are provided within the **scripts** folder in the root of the project.
 You can copy and use those scripts from anywhere else for convenience.
 The "output" folder will be created under your current directory.

 #### Linux and Mac OS